mvertes/parscan/vm/README.md

-# vm1
+# vm

-`vm1` is a bytecode based stack machine.
+`vm` is a bytecode based stack machine.

-The purpose of `vm1` is to provide a simple, fast, embeddable and portable Go execution environment.
+The purpose of `vm` is to provide a simple, fast, embeddable and portable Go execution environment.

 ```mermaid